ckswilliams/modOpenREM/docs/charts.rst

    Figure 3: Histogram of abdomen DLP values

-Clicking on an individual data point on a bar chart will take you to a histogram of the data for that point so that you can see the shape of the value's distribution (figure 3).
+If you have histogram calculation switched on then clicking on an individual data point on a bar chart will take you to a histogram of the data for that point so that you can see the shape of the value's distribution (figure 3).

 Bar charts can be plotted with a series per x-ray system (figure 4).
 This can be toggled using the `Plot a series per system` checkbox in the `Chart options`.